When to plant Calendula in Bryan County, GA

 Bryan County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 2 and first fall frost is November 24.

-Bryan County County sits in USDA Zone 9a.
+Bryan County sits in USDA Zone 9a.
 Calendula grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Calendula grow in Bryan County County's climate?
+Can Calendula grow in Bryan County's climate?

 Your Bryan County Garden Planner — Free